Skip to main content

 Google Home (Nest Mini 2nd Gen -- Rs 4,499)

-Google Home's advantage is its superior search integration and better conversational AI.
-If you ask complex questions ("What time does the Rajdhani Express from Delhi reach Mumbai tomorrow?"), Google Assistant gives better answers than Alexa.
-The Google Home app is also more intuitive than the Alexa app for setting up routines.
+Google Home's edge is its superior search integration and more conversational AI.
+Ask a complicated question — "What time does the Rajdhani Express from Delhi reach Mumbai tomorrow?" — and Google gives a better answer than Alexa nearly every time.
+I also think the Google Home app is more intuitive for setting up routines, though that's arguably subjective.

 When to choose Google Home: